Galuvian/practicalMachineLearning/assignment.md

 ## Performance

-We will enablemulti-threading to speed up the training.
+We will enable multi-threading to speed up the training.

 ```r